 In addition to doing and teaching Gestalt for almost 50 years, I have been consulting with groups, agencies and businesses over the years, offering ways to improve the work environment through a class titled "Healing the Workplace" and facilitating groups and strategic planning.

-I relocated to Bellingham Washington in 2006, where I now reside.
+I relocated to Bellingham Washington in 2006.

 MSW - Masters in Social Work